lukaszsawina/WeightTracker/README.md

 # WeightTracker

-WindowsForm app to track your weight.
+WindowsForm app to track person weight.
 This project is training to implement SOLID and Dependency Injection.